hiep1810/FSND-capstone/README.md

 ## Introduction

+### Project Motivation

+The motivation for creating The Casting Agency application is to simplify the movie production process.
+The application automates tasks, centralizes information, and improves communication.
+It also allows for data analysis to make better casting decisions.
+The goal is to simplify casting, increase productivity, and choose the right actors for each role.

-### Overview
+### Roles

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 - Models:
     - Movies with attributes title and release date
     - Actors with attributes name, age and gender